speric/speric.github.com/_posts/2012-05-30-how-to-do-a-startup-on-the-side-and-not-lose-your-family.markdown

 <h3>Practical Tips</h3>
 <ul>
-	<li>Get your spouse or SO's buy-in.
-Until that happens, I'd suggest not going forward.</li>
+	<li><p>Get your spouse or SO's buy-in.
+Until that happens, I'd suggest not going forward.</p></li>
-	<li>Take time to focus on your inner life, in whatever way makes sense to you.</li>
+	<li><p>Take time to focus on your inner life, in whatever way makes sense to you.</p></li>
-	<li>When you're with your family or friends, "be there" mentally.
-Chances are, that bug or feature can wait.</li>
+	<li><p>When you're with your family or friends, "be there" mentally.
+Chances are, that bug or feature can wait.</p></li>
-	<li>Beg, borrow, and steal...time.
+	<li><p>Beg, borrow, and steal...time.
 I've started bringing my laptop to my day job, so I can work on TalentSoup during lunch.
 That's 5 extra hours a week.
 Sometimes I wake up early and work before my day job.
-Many nights I stay up late so I can work when everyone's asleep, without taking time away from my family.</li>
+Many nights I stay up late so I can work when everyone's asleep, without taking time away from my family.</p></li>
-	<li>Something has to give, and it's usually your hobbies.
+	<li><p>Something has to give, and it's usually your hobbies.
 I've made a rule that if I do not workout in the morning before my day job, then I can't work out for the rest of the day.
-This forces me to pursue my "hobby" on my time, so I don't take time away from my family or startup.</li>
+This forces me to pursue my "hobby" on my time, so I don't take time away from my family or startup.</p></li>
-	<li>On a regular basis, leave the laptop on your desk and take your kids out for ice cream, or go for a walk around the neighborhood.
+	<li><p>On a regular basis, leave the laptop on your desk and take your kids out for ice cream, or go for a walk around the neighborhood.
 Life is short, and you don't get these years back.
-Be flexible.</li>
+Be flexible.</p></li>
 </ul>
 <p>I certainly do not keep these guidelines as well as I should.
 But I am learning, and I'm a lot better at balancing my time now than I have been in the past.</p>